WPManageNinja/paymattic-docs/docs/lms-integrations/how-to-integrate-learndash-in-wordpress-with-paymattic.md

 category: "Learning Management System (LMS) Integrations"
 ---

+# How to Integrate LearnDash in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/) integrates with [LearnDash](http://www.learndash.com/), a WordPress learning management plugin, to automate course enrollment, user registration, and welcome email notifications.
 This article will guide you through integrating LearnDash with Paymattic on your WordPress site.

 :::warning